ArktIQ-IT/.github/profile/README.md

 **You're at the center.** We work closely with you throughout the entire process, from idea to implementation.
 Your business is unique, and so are our solutions.

 We believe in **long-term partnerships** and work closely with you to ensure the solutions you receive provide value over time.

 ---

-## 👨‍💻 About

-ArktIQ IT is owned and operated by [Remi Mikalsen](https://www.linkedin.com/in/remimikalsen/) alongside a full-time position and family life.
-While I can't take on numerous clients, with extensive experience, technology optimism, smart solutions, and enthusiasm for doing a great job, you get excellent results once we start workign together.

-**Experience:**
-- 25+ years in IT
-- Roles: Developer, System Architect, Project Manager, Security Manager, Development Manager, Operations Manager
-- Experience in both public and private sectors, domestically and internationally
-- Active open source contributor (smart home, banking services, security, AI, games)

----